openedx-unsupported/edx-platform-wiki/Opaque-Keys-(Locators).md

 An `AssetKey` supports static assets such as pictures, pdfs, and mp3s uploaded by course authors through Studio.

-The classes `SlashSeparatedCourseKey` and `Location` both have the `to_deprecated_string` method and `from_deprecated_string` classmethod.
-This method enables users to serialize and deserialize the CourseKey in the old-style "org/course/run" format and the `Location` in the `i4x://org/course/category/id` format.
+The classes `SlashSeparatedCourseKey` and `Location` both have the `str_type` method and `from_string` classmethod.
+These methods enable users to serialize and deserialize the CourseKey in the old-style "org/course/run" format and the `Location` in the `i4x://org/course/category/id` format.

 <a name="utilizing"/>
 ### Utilizing Keys